 Aim 1: Identify circuits that integrate acoustic and olfactory cues in the female brain

-To identify neurons that integrate courtship song and sex pheromones we will take two complementary approaches: (1) A behavioral screen of the effect of different pheromones on female mating behaviors.
-Given that our behavioral assays are high-throughput and that the analysis pipeline is automated, 13 pheromones (see Table 1) can be easily tested and analyzed in less than six months.
-We will initially focus on virgin females, but in case behavioral effects are small, we will switch to recently mated females, since they are known to be more choosy and display a richer repertoire of rejection behaviors (see Aim 3).
+We will take two complementary approaches to identify neurons that integrate courtship song and sex pheromones: (1) a behavioral screen of the effect of different pheromones on female mating behaviors.
+Given that our behavioral assays are high-throughput and that the analysis pipeline is automated, 13 pheromones (see Table 1) can easily be tested and analyzed in less than six months.
+We will focus initially on virgin females, but in case behavioral effects are small, we will switch to recently mated females, since they are known to be more ‘choosy’ and display a richer repertoire of rejection behaviors (see Aim 3).
 Behavioral experiments will be performed in the Deutsch lab in circular behavioral chambers with a diameter of 10 cm.
 Song will be recorded using 16 microphones tiling the chamber floor.
-Male and female behavior will be recorded with USB video cameras at 100 fps and a spatial resolution of 35 mm/pixel for pose tracking.
-(2) A screen of neural responses in sexually dimorphic cells (cells that express the sex-determination genes doublesex (dsx) or fruitless (fru)) using two-photon (2P) imaging (Fig. 2, 3).
+Male and female behavior will be recorded with USB video cameras at 100 fps and a spatial resolution of 35 mm/pixel for pose tracking; (2) a screen of neural responses in sexually dimorphic cells (cells that express the sex-determination genes doublesex (dsx) or fruitless (fru)) using two-photon (2P) imaging (Fig. 2, 3).
 The Deutsch lab is currently equipped with two 2P systems, one resonant system for fast volumetric imaging (2 Hz volume rate) and one galvo-based system for scanning more specific populations/drivers at a higher SNR.
-We will focus on a small set of auditory stimuli (pulse and sine song with conspecific parameters and white noise 15), and on a small subset of pheromones with demonstrated effects on female behaviore ( cis-vaccenyl acetate 33, 7-tricosene 34and methyl palmitate 35), and on virgin females.
-Based on the behavioral screen we will extend the set of stimuli in the imaging setup, or extend the imaging to mated females.
-While auditory stimuli will be presented using a sound delivery system in all experiments, there are a number of ways to deliver pheromonal stimuli: (1) coating the behavioral chamber or presenting a soaked filter paper to a female under a 2P 30, (2) using an air-stream with the odorant (for volatile odors).
-Dr. Parnas (Tel-Aviv University) 36 will advise Dr. Deutsch in setting up the olfactory delivery system.
-(3) Using optogenetic activation of odor-specific olfactory receptor neurons or glomeruli.
+We will focus on a small set of auditory stimuli (pulse and sine song with conspecific parameters and white noise 15), and on a small subset of pheromones with demonstrated effects on female behaviors ( cis-vaccenyl acetate 33, 7-tricosene 34, and methyl palmitate 35), and on virgin females.
+Based on the behavioral screen, we will extend the set of stimuli in the imaging setup, or extend the imaging to mated females.
+While auditory stimuli will be presented using a sound delivery system in all experiments, there are a number of ways to deliver pheromonal stimuli: (1) coating the behavioral chamber or presenting a soaked filter paper to a female under a 2P 30; (2) using an airstream with the odorant (for volatile odors).
+Dr. Parnas (Tel Aviv University) 36 will advise Dr. Deutsch in setting up the olfactory delivery system; (3) using optogenetic activation of odor-specific olfactory receptor neurons or glomeruli.

 Computational pipelines for analyzing the behavioral and imaging data will be developed in the Clemens lab, based on existing tools 37–39.
 For the behavioral data from the pheromone screen, we will detect changes in female behaviors during courtship with the presentation of pheromones, with a focus on behaviors triggered by song.
-We will score moment-by-moment female behaviors, like ovipositor extrusion, wing flicking, slowing 17, as well as copulation times.
+We will score moment-by-moment female behaviors, like ovipositor extrusion, wing flicking, and slowing 17, as well as copulation times.
 Song will be detected using DeepAudioSegmenter, developed in the Clemens lab (Steinfath 2021).
-Fly poses will be tracked with SLEAP (37, Fig 1) and supervised classifiers will identify specific female behaviors based on the female’s pose dynamics.
-This dataset will also form the basis for behavioral modeling in aim 2.
+Fly poses will be tracked with SLEAP 37 (Fig. 1), and supervised classifiers will identify specific female behaviors based on the female’s pose dynamics.
+This dataset will also form the basis for behavioral modeling in Aim 2.